freenas/freenas-docs/userguide/system.rst

 system dataset.

 #ifdef truenas
-.. note:: it is recommended to store the system dataset on the :file:`freenas-boot` pool.
+.. note:: It is recommended to store the system dataset on the :file:`freenas-boot` pool.
 For this reason, a yellow system alert will be generated when the system dataset is configured to use another pool.